hashicorp/terraform-provider-azurerm/website/docs/r/attestation.html.markdown

 -> **NOTE:** If the `policy_signing_certificate_data` argument contains more than one valid X.509 certificate only the first certificate will be used.

-* `tags` - (Optional) A mapping of tags which should be assigned to the attestation provider.
+* `tags` - (Optional) A mapping of tags which should be assigned to the Attestation Provider.

 ## Attributes Reference